Classification Trees with Valid Inference via the Exponential Mechanism: The tree-growing algorithm

-Given $Y = y$, the random split variable $S(\mathcal{P})$ in our method follows a discrete distribution supported on $\mathcal{K}(\mathcal{P})$, with probability mass function: where Clearly, the probability on the right-hand side of \eqref{exp:mechanism} arises from an exponential mechanism that uses the information gains of all the candidate splits.
-Here, $\epsilon_{\mathcal{P}}$ is the temperature parameter that controls the degree of randomization in the random splitting process at $\cP$.
+Given $Y = y$, the split variable $S(\mathcal{P})$ in our method follows a discrete distribution supported on $\mathcal{K}(\mathcal{P})$, with probability mass function: where The probability on the right-hand side of \eqref{exp:mechanism} arises from an exponential mechanism using the information gains of all candidate splits.
+Here, $\epsilon_{\mathcal{P}}$ is the \emph{temperature parameter} that determines the amount of randomization in the split at $\mathcal{P}$; larger values of $\epsilon_{\mathcal{P}}$ result in greater randomness in split selection, while smaller values yield selections closer to the standard algorithm.

-To summarize, at each internal region $\mathcal{P}$, our algorithm selects a split by sampling a realization of the random variable $S(\mathcal{P})$ according to the probability distribution given in \eqref{exp:mechanism}.
-In fact, it follows directly from the definition of the sampling probabilities that the random split variable $S(\cP)$ is independent of $Y$ given the gain functions at parent region $\cP$, denoted by i.e., $\Pp_{y}(s; \cP)= \mathbb{P}\rbracket{S(\cP) = s \mid \overline{G}_{\cP}(Y)= \overline{G}_{\cP}(y)}$.
+Our split-selection algorithm is simple: at each internal region $\mathcal{P}$, we sample a realization of the random variable $S(\mathcal{P})$ according to the distribution in \eqref{exp:mechanism}, and apply this procedure recursively to partition the predictor space with independent splits at each region.

+Next, we make a few important observations about the randomization introduced by the exponential mechanism.
+First, it follows directly from the definition of the sampling probabilities that the random split variable $S(\cP)$ is independent of $Y$ given the gain functions at parent region $\cP$, denoted by i.e., $\Pp_{y}(s; \cP)= \mathbb{P}\rbracket{S(\cP) = s \mid \textsc{Gains}_{\cP}(Y)= \textsc{Gains}_{\cP}(y)}$.
 As a consequence, the proposed sampling scheme can be executed using only the information gains at each parent region, without requiring access to the raw outcome values.
-This sampling process is recursively applied to partition the predictor space, with independent split variables selected at each parent region according to the probabilities in the proposed exponential mechanism.
-Next, we make a few important observations about the randomization introduced by the exponential mechanism.